 Step 1: Assess Your Space and Needs

-Begin by understanding the physical constraints and opportunities of your available space.
+Start by assessing the physical space you’re working with.
 Measure the total square footage accurately, noting any fixed elements like support columns, existing plumbing, or immovable walls.
-Consider your restaurant concept, service style, and target customer demographics, as these will inform your space allocation decisions.
+At the same time, think about your concept, service style, and the type of guests you expect.
+All of this will influence how you divide up the space.

 Step 2: Allocate Space by Zone

-Divide your total available space into functional zones based on industry best practices:
+Divide your total space into functional zones based on these industry best practices:

-For a 3,000 square foot restaurant, this would mean approximately 1,800 square feet for dining areas and 1,200 square feet for kitchen, storage, and staff areas.
+In a 3,000-square-foot restaurant, that works out to roughly 1,800 square feet for dining and 1,200 square feet for the kitchen, storage, and staff areas.

-Adjust these percentages based on your specific concept—quick-service restaurants might need proportionally more kitchen space, while lounges might allocate more to seating areas.
+Since these proportions aren’t fixed, adjust them based on your specific concept.
+Quick-service restaurants might need proportionally more kitchen space, while lounges might allocate more to seating areas.

 Step 3: Create Preliminary Sketches

-Before finalizing any details, create rough bubble diagrams showing the relationship between different zones.
+Before moving forward, create bubble sketches that show the relationships between the different zones.
 These sketches help visualize how customers and staff will flow through the space.
 Consider:

-Use these preliminary sketches to identify potential bottlenecks or inefficiencies before they become problems in your final floor plan.
+These preliminary sketches help identify potential bottlenecks or layout issues before you lock in the final plan.

 Step 4: Design Your Kitchen Layout

-The restaurant’s kitchen is the operational heart of your business.
-Design this space first, as it will impact the rest of your floor plan.
-Choose a kitchen layout that matches your service style:
+The kitchen is the core of your restaurant operation, so plan this area first.
+Align the kitchen layout with the service style, as it will impact the rest of your floor plan.

 For full-service dining: